 DVD CD Burners, DVD CD recorders, or DVD CD writers, are required to record information on recordable CDs, recordable DVDs (DVD-Rs or DVD+Rs), erasable CDs or CD-RWs, and erasable DVDs (DVD-RWs or DVD+RWs).
 A Blu-ray compatible burner or recorder is required to record BD-Rs (recordable Blu-rays) or BD-REs (erasable Blu-rays).

-No CD or DVD plays without errors.
+No optical disc plays without errors.
 However, the technology is designed to deal with this by using an error detection and correction system.
 When a CD or DVD is read, the data is checked and errors (which are present) are detected and corrected and the output is what it should be.
 The error correction system has its limits and too many errors will result in uncorrectable errors and files that cannot be read or discs that will not play smoothly.

-It is not simply a matter of using the best DVD burner to burn CDs and DVDs.
+It is not simply a matter of using the best DVD CD burner to burn CDs, DVDs, and Blu-rays.
 There are other factors as well.
 First of all, choose good quality media and avoid cheap generic brands.
-Make sure you use the best DVD burner or best DVD CD burner available.
+Make sure you use the best Blu-ray or best DVD CD burner available.
 Using a cheap burner will generally result in poor burns or recorded discs with high error rates.

 The images below illustrate the effect that burning speed can have on the error rate of a disc.
 The top image is the error analysis of a recordable CD or CD-R that was recorded on a Plextor PX-716UF recordable drive at the speed setting of 4x.
 Total burn time was about 20 minutes.
 The bottom image is the same brand of disc also burned on the Plextor burner but this time at the 48x setting.
 The total burn time was about two minutes.
 As is clearly evident from the error analysis of the discs, burning at the higher speed produced a lower quality disc.
 The average error rate for the CD-R burner at 4x is 2.1 errors per second and that for the CD-R burned at 48x is 60.4 errors per second.

 Below is an error analysis of a different type of recordable CD than what was used in the above example.
 The DVD CD burner was the same as in the above example.
 As is evident, the CD-R burned at a speed of 48x (the bottom image) produced a disc with a very high error rate.
 In fact, the disc failed halfway through the analysis, making the disc 100 percent unacceptable.
 The same brand disc burned at the speed of 4x (the top image) was much better in quality.
 The average error rate of the 4x burned disc is 10.3 errors per second whereas for the 48x burned disc the average error rate is 178.9, but the disc stopped analyzing about halfway through.
 This clearly illustrates that a burner can behave differently with the same disc, simply by changing the burning speed.
 It also illustrates that burners can have different compatibility with different disc brands.

 Following the above mentioned tips will ensure that when you record you digital photos, digital audio and other information onto an optical disc, the burn will be good and discs will have good longevity with respect to the error rate level.